bharatak/bahmni-docker/README.md

 https://docs.docker.com/installation/mac/

 * Set the DOCKER_HOST environment variable in your .bashrc or .zshrc The Docker client assumes the Docker host is the current machine.
-We need to tell it to use our boot2docker VM by setting the DOCKER_HOST environment variable:
+We need to tell it to use our boot2docker VM by setting the DOCKER_HOST (The IP can be known from "boot2docker ip" command.) environment variable:

 ```
 export DOCKER_HOST=tcp://192.168.59.103:2376